Critical Wear: 100 Engines for Mi-8 Helicopters Require Urgent Replacement

 The price of engines after overhaul has almost tripled.
 If before 2022 a repaired engine cost 25–30 million rubles, now it costs 75–90 million.
 Few operators included such growth in their business models.

-The delivery times for critical units are stretched to 2027–2028, which leads to long downtimes for helicopters.
+The delivery times for critical units are being extended to 2027–2028, which leads to long downtimes for helicopters.
 On average, one aircraft is idle for 1–3 months a year, and in some cases - up to six months.

 TV2-117 engines, developed back in the 1960s, no longer meet modern safety requirements.
 UEC has officially stopped servicing them.
-According to the United Engine Corporation, the new engines, the TV3-117 family, have replaced the TV2-117, various versions of which, under the name VK-2500, are produced at the UEC-Klimov enterprise in St. Petersburg.
+According to the United Engine Corporation, the TV2-117 has been replaced by new engines - the TV3-117 family, various versions of which, under the name VK-2500, are produced at the UEC-Klimov enterprise in St. Petersburg.

 Operating helicopter equipment with outdated engines may pose a safety threat.
 Our enterprises have sufficient capacity to replace outdated TV2-117s with modern VK-2500s.

 Airlines and manufacturers are looking for a compromise.
-One solution could be a re-engining program.
+One solution may be a re-engining program.

 To solve the problem, we need preferential leasing for updating the fleet of helicopter aircraft engines.
-Without state support, operators will not be able to purchase new engines.
+Without government support, operators will not be able to purchase new engines.

-The issue is acute: 500–600 Mi-8s are operated in Russia, many of which have been flying for more than 40 years.
+The issue is acute: 500–600 Mi-8 helicopters are operated in Russia, many of which have been flying for more than 40 years.

 Read also materials on the topic: